Aestey/Concurrency2014/Schedule/Week2/README.md

   * GPU Memory Hierarchy
   	~ Warps
  	~ Synchronization
-* Hands on OpenCL example ( **Guest lecture from Belaid at Compute Canada?** )
+* Hands on OpenCL example ( **Guest lecture from Belaid from Compute Canada?** )
-  * How to connect, upload, and execute on Westgrid systems
+  * How to connect, upload, and run a program on the Westgrid systems
   * Explanation and walkthrough of OpenCL code

 ##### Learning Objectives